SoulxluoS/SoulxluoS/README.md

 I am self-taught beginner developer in Java since 2023.

-I started my journey with Minecraft modification.
-Now he is focused on professional Now he is focused on professional learning.
-The goal is to enter the profession in the shortest possible time in order to start gaining valuable work experience.
+I started my journey by modifying Minecraft.
+I'm currently focused on professional training.
+The goal is to master the profession as soon as possible in order to start gaining valuable work experience.

 Studying at the Yandex Practicum "Java-developer" course since May 2025.